LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 <figure>
 {{<gfycat TemptingMarvelousFairybluebird controls>}}
-<figcaption><p>Besure to turn on the "loop" checkbox of the line renderer.
+<figcaption><p>Be sure to turn on the "loop" checkbox of the line renderer.
 Otherwise you would get a rope, not a lasso</p></figcaption>
 </figure>

 ## Make Colliders Selectable